oztar/node_web-terminaljs/Readme.md

-## web-terminaljs  Version 0.1.3
+## web-terminaljs  Version 0.2.4
-Its a system for web terminal, control your nodejs by  using jquery terminal create modules for your code:
+It is a system for web terminal, control your nodes using jquery terminal create modules for your code:
- - restart nodejs
+    - restart only code of each module - not nodejs
     - control memory
+    - create your custom modules
+    - delete modules

 ## autor notes
 This version is the base code, it is totally improvable.